• 60-day money-back

 Specifically, bright light reaching your eyes in the first hour or two after you wake up.
 That signal tells your body, "the day has started."
 From that moment, your body begins a countdown.
 Roughly 14 to 16 hours later, it releases melatonin, your natural sleep hormone, and tells you it's time to sleep.

-When this signal is weak when your mornings are spent indoors, under indoor lighting that's a fraction of the brightness your eyes need the countdown never starts properly.
+When this signal is weak — when your mornings are spent indoors under lighting that delivers a fraction of what your eyes actually need (typically 100–500 lux indoors, versus 10,000 or more outside) — the countdown never starts properly.
 Your body spends the day uncertain whether it's morning, afternoon, or still the middle of the night.
 And when bedtime comes, the timing your body needs to release melatonin smoothly isn't there.
-So you lie awake.
+So, you lie awake.
 Or you fall asleep but wake at 3am.
 Or you sleep through the night but never feel rested.

 This isn't a failure of willpower or sleep hygiene.
 It's a timing problem.